Notre-Dame-des-Victoires, Paris: Art and Decoration

 The pulpit by Louis Regnier (18th c.)

 The church interior contains a cenotaph, a portion of the tomb of Jean-Baptiste Lully, court composer for Louis XIV and collaborator of Moliere.
 His home was in the parish, and his tomb, made by Pierre Cotton, was placed there in 1687.
 The tomb was destroyed during the Paris Commune, but some portions survived and are now displayed between the Chapel of Saint John and the Chapel of the Sacred Infant.
-There are two busts of Lully there, a bronze bust on top by Jean Collignon, and a 17th century bust attributed to the court sculptor Antoine Coysevox, whose work has a prominent place at the Palace of Versailles.
+There are two busts of Lully there, a bronze bust on top by Jean Collignon, and a 17th-century bust attributed to the court sculptor Antoine Coysevox, whose work has a prominent place at the Palace of Versailles.

 The elaborate carvings on the pulpit were made by Louis Regnier, who also created the decorative carvings surrounding the organ case.

 Organ

-The pipe organ on the tribune over the entrance of the church was constructed by Lesclop in 1739, with modifications and additions by Barker in 1870, Abbey in 1898, and Kern in 1973.
+The pipe organ on the tribune over the entrance of the church was constructed by François-Henri Lesclop in 1739, with modifications and additions by Barker in 1870, Abbey in 1898, and Kern in 1973.
 The case of the organ was made by Louis Regnier in 1739.
 It features elaborate carved sculpture of vases, angels and musical instruments.
 He also made the carved decoration found on the pulpit of the church.